eeshansrivastava89/datascienceapps/src/content/post/series-ai.md

 ---
-title: "AI Series: Thoughts on the \"current things\""
+title: 'AI Series: Thoughts on the "current things"'
 publishDate: 2025-11-16
 description: Thoughts on all "current things" related to the world of AI and it's impact to society and culture
 tags: